yakupyazicioglu/react/CONTRIBUTING.md

 ### Pull Request

-When your changes are ready for pull request, this should be opened against the `alpha` branch.
+When your changes are ready for pull request, this should be opened against the `next` branch.
 Add the [Warp Core Team](https://github.com/orgs/warp-ds/teams/warp-core-team) as reviewer.

-Pull request to the `alpha` branch should always be set to *squash*.
+Pull request to the `next` branch should always be set to *squash*.
 Make sure that the squash commit message follows the instructions in the [Committing](#committing) section before squash merging the pull request.

 ### Commitizen